-The Ministry of Public Utilities (MPU) will serve as the Executing Agency (EA) which has oversight over the execution of the entire Program.
+The mission of the Ministry of Public Utilities (MPU) is to facilitate the effective delivery of efficient, affordable, and quality public utilities services through a committed, resourceful team of professionals in close collaboration with all stakeholders.
+For this Loan, the MPU is the Executing Agency (EA).
 In this regard, the MPU will be ultimately responsible for the technical /administrative management, monitoring, evaluation, reporting and environmental and social, management of the Program.
 The EA will act as the direct counterpart of the Inter-American Development Bank (IDB) with respect to all aspects of the Program.

 In support of this function, the MPU will establish a dedicated Project Execution Unit (PEU), which will act as the vehicle through which the MPU will discharge its functions and responsibilities within the framework of the Program and serve as the liaison point with the Bank.
-Figure 13 illustrates the approved structure for the Ministry of Public Utilities (MPU) - Project Execution Unit (PEU).
+Figure 11 provides a breakdown of the approved structure for the Ministry of Public Utilities (MPU) - Project Execution Unit (PEU).